enthought/ets-examples/README.rst

 ETS Examples
 ============

-Examples showing how the Enthought Tool Suite packages can work together.
-The following examples are available, in rough order from simplest to most complex.
+This project is a collection of examples showing how the Enthought Tool Suite packages can work together.
+The following examples are available, in order from simplest to most complex.

 To-Do List Application
 ----------------------